OSC/ood-documentation/source/authentication/nsf-access.rst

-If your site is a part of the `National Science Foundation`_'s (NSF) `ACCESS`_ program (formerley `XSEDE`_) you can use their Identity Provider (IDP) to authenticate users for your Open OnDemand instance.
+If your site is a part of the `National Science Foundation`_'s (NSF) `ACCESS`_ program (formerley `XSEDE`_) you can use their Identity Provider (IDP) `CI Logon`_ to authenticate users for your Open OnDemand instance.

 OIDC Client Registration
 ************************